USW leader: U.S. refinery strike could spread over safe staffing

 For the union, the use of non-union contractors and lack of an industry-wide policy on preventing worker fatigue are key obstacles to safe staffing.

+"Progress would be meeting on a regular basis and having a dialogue on the contract issues," he said.
+"We're willing to meet 24-7.
+We came to the table looking for a contract, not a fight.
+They chose to fight."

-(Reporting by Erwin Seba; Editing by Terry Wade, Steve Orlofsky and Tom Brown)
+(Reporting by Erwin Seba; Editing by Terry Wade, Steve Orlofsky, Tom Brown and Eric Walsh)